Can dogs eat asparagus?

 But it’s a little more complicated than that.

-The answer is yes, as long as you are giving your pup an asparagus spear.
+The simple answer to, “Can dogs have asparagus?” is yes, as long as you are giving your pup an asparagus spear.

 This may raise even more questions in your mind, so let’s take a closer look at this issue.

-When veterinarians and other pet experts say that asparagus leaves are toxic to dogs, they are referring to the leaves of a plant that is completely different from the asparagus one you are familiar with.
+So, when veterinarians and other pet experts say that asparagus leaves are toxic to dogs, they are referring to the leaves of an asparagus fern, which is related but not exactly the same as the vegetable you eat.